 EDITORIAL

-22-08-2023 by Freddie del Curatolo
+21-08-2025 by Freddie del Curatolo

-C'èst la vie (un peu de mérd, they would add outside the Sorbonne...).
+C'est la vie (un peu de mérd, they would add outside the Sorbonne...).

 Is there still room for the authentic emotions that a place like Kenya can give?

-The list of those 'electrocuted' by Africa, and by this country in particular, is endless and obviously does not only concern Italians.
-The so-called 'Africa-sickness' is not something tangible and does not only have to do with classic falls in love.
-On the contrary, it is a combination of all possible fallings in love: there is within it the rhythm of life that goes in sync with the beating of the heart, the air of the equator that becomes breath more naturally than that of the western world, the sky so close that it leans against the gaze and not vice versa.
-It is difficult to explain and we have already done so several times, especially with one of the writings that most represent this site.
+On the contrary, it is a combination of all possible forms of love: it includes the rhythm of life that is in sync with the heartbeat, the air of the equator that becomes more natural to breathe than that of the Western world, the sky so close that it rests on the gaze and not vice versa.

-Today I realise that I have millions of photographs, especially without me as the protagonist, from the last decade, partly because of a wife who has a camera as a natural extension of her arm.
-But I have practically none from when I fell madly in love with Kenya.
-Of my first safari in Tsavo East, at the Galdessa camp on the bend of the Galana river, of diving in the coral reefs of Watamu, of sailing in a dhow in the Lamu archipelago, of the infinite wonder of the Maasai Mara, of a Malindi that smelled of flowers and smiles.
-I am sorry I don't have those images to flip through, but I bless every day the ability to be moved again by reviewing the film of my African life, closing my eyes and letting myself be carried away by the memories.
-Talk about a selfie!
+But I have practically none of the times I fell madly in love with Kenya.
+Of my first safari in East Tsavo, at the Galdessa camp on the bend of the Galana River, of diving in the coral reef of Watamu, of sailing in a dhow in the Lamu archipelago, of the infinite wonder of the Maasai Mara, of a Malindi that smelled of flowers and smiles.
+I'm sorry I don't have those images to look back on, but every day I bless my ability to still feel emotional when I watch the film of my African life, closing my eyes and letting myself be carried away by memories.
+Selfies are nothing!

 The most prestigious international magazine (and tv channel) of Nature has decided that the...